 Botafogo, Humaitá and Urca – Hills and Malls

-Even though Botafogo has a beach it plays no big part in this neighbourhood, it is dirty and smelly and at night even dangerous.
+Even though the neighbourhood Botafogo in Rio has a beach, it plays no big part in daily life for people who live there, it is dirty and smelly and at night even dangerous.
 It is connected to Urca where you have Pão de Acucar (Sugarloaf) and the residential Humaitá which reaches all the way to Lagoa (the lake).

-The name means set on fire and derives from the surname of a big landowner in the colonial days.
-Nowadays it’s a mainly middle class neighbourhood with lots of commerce.
+The name Botafogo means set on fire and derives from the surname of a big landowner in the colonial days.
+Nowadays the neighbourhood Botafogo in Rio is a middle class area with lots of commerce.
 Two of Rio’s biggest shopping malls are located here.
 The largest is Rio Sul located on R. Lauro Muller 116 map, just before the tunnel that connects to Copacabana.
 The other one Botafogo Praia Shopping is located on the beach avenue Praia de Botafogo 400 map.
 There are also a few cinemas around that focus on less commercial films.
 There are three favelas here; Santa Marta (also called Dona Marta), Vila Benjamin Constant and Pico do Papagaio.